Frequently Asked Questions (FAQs)

 If an ALS ambulance responds with MAAS, will I get two bills?

 This depends on a few different factors - your insurance, which ALS agency, and whether or not you were transported.
-If you have Medicare (or a Medicare plan for another insurer) or Blue Cross/Blue Care Network, then no, MAAS will combine the charges in to one bill if you are transported.
-Some ALS providers have MAAS combine the charges for all patients.
+Depending upon the arrangements and agreements between that agency and MAAS, the billing for their services may be combined with ours or they may bill you directly.
 If you have questions or concerns about your bill, please contact our billing agency.

 Does insurance cover an ambulance?

-Ambulance transportation coverage varies from insurance policy to policy.
+Ambulance transportation coverage varies among insurance providers and policies.
 It is important to review your coverage and understand the limitations and requirements of your coverage.
+Many insurance providers may also require you to pay co-pays or deductibles for ambulance services and transportation.